pro-grade/pro-grade/README.md

-# Prograde
+# pro-grade

-Prograde means "Policy Rules Of GRanting And DEnying" and it is maven project for using Java Security Policy with denying rules.
+ProGrade means "Policy Rules Of GRanting And DEnying" and it is maven project for using Java Security Policy with denying rules.

 ## Build project
 Simply use:

 	$ mvn clean install

-## Add Prograde to your application
+## Add ProGrade to your application

 Only thing what you need to do is running your application with net.sourceforge.prograde.sm.ProgradeSecurityManager.
 ProgradeSecurityManager sets ProgradePolicyFile as Policy of the application.